bsl-group/bsl-group.github.io/_pages/members/jonathanwolf.md

 If you are interested in collaborations, please do not hesitate to reach out via email: jonathan.wolf(at)berkeley.edu.

-For and updated list of publications, please visit [Jonathan's Google Scholar Page](https://scholar.google.com/citations?user=m3cfl64AAAAJ&hl=en/).
+For a most recent list of publications check [Jonathan's Google Scholar Page](https://scholar.google.com/citations?user=m3cfl64AAAAJ&hl=en/).